 Hands of hope NY

-At Hands of Hope NYC we are used to people complaining about pain in the shoulder area.
+At Hands of Hope NYC, shoulder pain is one of the most common complaints.
 There are four main muscles that make up the rotator cuff.
 These muscles work to move your shoulder and help to hold your joint together.
 They perform external and internal rotation and their primary action is to stabilize the shoulder.

 Common causes for rotator cuff tears include lifting or reaching for a heavy object, falling on your arm and/or using your shoulder in a repetitive overhead motion such as in sports like baseball, tennis, swimming or even in everyday life activities like housework and painting.